progit/old-site/book-content/01-introduction/01-chapter1.markdown

 	color.diff=auto
 	...

-You may see keys more than once, because Git reads the same key from different files (/etc/gitconfig and ~/.gitconfig, for example).
+You may see keys more than once, because Git reads the same key from different files (`/etc/gitconfig` and `~/.gitconfig`, for example).
 In this case, Git uses the last value for each unique key it sees.

-You can also check what Git thinks a specific key’s value is by typing git config {key}:
+You can also check what Git thinks a specific key’s value is by typing `git config {key}`:

 	$ git config user.name
 	Scott Chacon